Matao-Designs/gver-poc/README.md

 # TODO

+* Forms/Submission
+  * Validation may be lacking a bit, still.
+  * phone number may need to have formatting stripped before submission
 * CMS integration
   * How do changes get deployed to Nonprod/Prod?
 It shouldn't be too hard - just need to trigger a deploy.
     * I just saw something about incoming webhooks at https://www.netlify.com/docs/continuous-deployment/#build-environment-variables